lud/lud.github.io/_posts/2013-12-06-a-shoplist-with-d3js.md

                    , {s: 1, n: 'a new Laptop'}
                    ];
 {% endhighlight %}

+`n` is the name of the item, and `s` shows in which lists the item is when we load the page.
+This `s` property matches with the lists' `s` property.

 Finally, we want to display multiple lists of items.
 D3 likes data as lists, so we will create as many lists (Arrays) as there are lists